baptistelemoine/daily-sampleapp/README.md

 ## Hosting

-The project is hosted on Heroku for free.
+The project is hosted on Heroku for free : [http://daily-stream.herokuapp.com](http://daily-stream.herokuapp.com)